-- (1) The protection regime provided in § 30 or § 31 of this Act determined in accordance with subsection 10 (2) of this Act applies in species protection sites. - (2) Unless a site of a protected species specified in this section, except for unoccupied artificial nests, has been determined in accordance with subsection 10 (2) of this Act, the following will be deemed to be a species protection site: - 1) nesting tree of a flying squirrel, and the surrounding area within the radius of 25 meters; 2) nesting tree of a white-tailed eagle, short-toed eagle or osprey, and the surrounding area within the radius of 200 meters: - 3) nesting tree of a greater spotted eagle or black stork, and the surrounding area within the radius of 250 meters: - 4) nesting tree of a lesser spotted eagle, and the surrounding area within the radius of 100 meters; - 5) nesting tree of a golden eagle, and the surrounding area within the radius of 500 meters; - 6) nesting tree of a mixed couple of a greater spotted eagle and lesser spotted eagle, and the surrounding area within the radius of 250 meters. - (3) A person who finds a nesting tree is required to inform the Environmental Board within three twenty-fourhour periods of the finding.
-[RT I 2009, 3, 15 - entry into force 01.02.2009] - (4) If the protection regime of a species specified in this section has not been determined in accordance with subsection 10 (2) of this Act, then the protection regime provided in § 30 of this Act applies to the species protection site of a flying squirrel, golden eagle, white-tailed eagle, short-toed eagle, osprey, greater spotted eagle, lesser spotted eagle or black stork as of the time of finding the nesting tree. - (5) If the site of a protected species specified in this section has not been determined in accordance with subsection 10 (2) of this Act, persons are prohibited to stay within the species protection site of a golden eagle or white tailed eagle from 15 February to 31 July, and within the site of the species protection site of a short-toed eagle, osprey, greater spotted eagle, lesser spotted eagle or black stork from 15 march to 31 August.
+- (1) The protection regime provided in § 30 or § 31 of this Act determined in accordance with subsection 10 (2) of this Act applies in species protection sites. - (2) Unless a site of a protected species specified in this section, except for unoccupied artificial nests, has been determined in accordance with subsection 10 (2) of this Act, the following will be deemed to be a species protection site: - 1) nesting tree of a flying squirrel, and the surrounding area within the radius of 25 meters; - 2) nesting tree of a white-tailed eagle, short-toed eagle or osprey, and the surrounding area within the radius of 200 meters; - 3) nesting tree of a greater spotted eagle or black stork, and the surrounding area within the radius of 250 meters; - 4) nesting tree of a lesser spotted eagle, and the surrounding area within the radius of 100 meters; - 5) nesting tree of a golden eagle, and the surrounding area within the radius of 500 meters; - 6) nesting tree of a mixed couple of a greater spotted eagle and lesser spotted eagle, and the surrounding area within the radius of 250 meters. - (3) A person who finds a nesting tree is required to inform the Environmental Board within three twenty-four-hour periods after the finding.

+- (4) If the protection regime of a species specified in this section has not been determined in accordance with subsection 10 (2) of this Act, then the protection regime provided in § 30 of this Act applies to the species protection site of a flying squirrel, golden eagle, white-tailed eagle, short-toed eagle, osprey, greater spotted eagle, lesser spotted eagle or black stork as of the time of finding the nesting tree. - (5) If the site of a protected species specified in this section has not been determined in accordance with subsection 10 (2) of this Act, persons are prohibited to stay within the species protection site of a golden eagle or white tailed eagle from February 15 to July 31, and within the site of the species protection site of a short-toed eagle, osprey, greater spotted eagle, lesser spotted eagle or black stork from March 15 to August 31.